sandia-proj/SETGen/help/MANUAL.md

                     Fig: Sample Username File

-    In a similar way, create the password file containing the passwords for the VMs.
+    In a similar way, create the password file containing the passwords for all VMs.

-**Note:** Make sure that both username and password file **don’t have a new line at the end.**
+**Note:** Make sure to include username and password of all VMs, irrespective of their VM status.
+Also, make sure that both username and password file **don’t have a trailing new line at the end.**

 3. Understanding VM Network Traffic Generation Status